 It seems reasonable that if a collection agency cannot prove you owe them money, you shouldn’t have to pay.
 However, the question is what constitutes proof and how many contacts do you want to have with a collection agency.

 There are two groups who are typically encouraged to use a debt validation letter to dispute debts.
 The first is someone who genuinely does not believe they owe the debt that is being collected or is shown on their credit report.
 For this group, a debt validation letter may be a great way to fight an error.

 The second group is someone who is trying to clean up their credit and would like to remove negative information from their credit report.
 This is the person we will focus on below.

 Collection agencies are in the business of making money.
-When they buy or contract to collect debt, they are buying hundreds and even thousands of past due accounts.
+When they buy or contract to collect a debt, they are buying hundreds and even thousands of past-due accounts.
 Your account may or may not be at the top of their list to collect, but if it is not, contacting them to dispute the debt will definitely put you there.

 When you send in a validation letter, you provide the collection agency with your contact information as well as the knowledge that you are actively looking at your credit report.
 The collection agency now knows you are interested in removing negative information from your report.
 This provides them with additional leverage when they begin sending you letters and calling you.